posit-dev/snowflakeauth/tests/testthat/_snaps/config.md

       snowflake_connection("test5", .config_dir = dir)
     Condition
       Error in `snowflake_connection()`:
       !
-The test5 connection is missing the required account field. i Try defining an account in the [test5] section of './connections.toml'.
+An `account` parameter is required when './connections.toml' is missing or empty. i Pass `account` or define a [test5] section with an account field in './connections.toml'.

 ---